yoember/yoember.github.io/index.md

 In our simple World, we have Libraries.
 We have Authors, whose could have a few books, however a book could be only in one Library.
 And one book has only one Author.

-To generate new models we use Ember-CLI.
+To generate new models we use Ember CLI.

 Run the followings in your terminal.